norhanKhaled112/Shipping-Mangament-System/README.md

 ## 📄 License

-This project was built as an academic project — ITI 2026.
+This project was built as an academic project  2026.

 ---